Winning OUI/DUI cases for nearly 30 years

 If you have been charged with an OUI in Massachusetts (Fitchburg, Leominster area, Worcester or any other part of the state), you need an experienced criminal defense attorney on your side.
-For over 25 years, attorney Kristen Jay Patria has been fighting and winning OUI trial for his clients.
+For nearly 30 years, attorney Kris Patria has been fighting and winning OUI trial for his clients.
 With over 90% success rate, he has built his reputation on getting results and clients back on the road.

 Drunk Driving Defense Frequently Asked Questions

 Here are some of the most frequently asked questions by individuals involved with an OUI/DUI case.
 The answers are provided by attorney Kris Patria based on many years of defending clients against OUI/DUI charges in Massachusetts.

 I generally do not recommend taking the breathalyzer test.
 You have the right to refuse.
 The fact that you refused cannot be used against you at trial.
 Although your driver’s license will be suspended for a period of time, (determined upon whether or not you are charged as a subsequent offender) by refusing you will keep damaging evidence out of the hands of the police.

 Do I have to take field sobriety tests?